How to Negotiate Salary for Your Next Career Move

 Research Online

-With the help of some online sources, like [LinkedIn Salary] (https: //www. linkedin. www.linkedin.com/salary) and [Glassdoorglassdoor (https: //www. glassdoor. com/Salaries/index. htm) you will get a more substantial approach towards the benchmarking range of salaries that companies offer for the exact job.
-It will provide you with an idea of the current market rates and other aspects related to an employment.
+With the help of some internet-based resources like [LinkedIn SalaryUtilizing some of the online resources, such as [LinkedIn Salary (https: //www. linkedin. com/salary) and [GlassdoorGlassdoor (https: //www. glassdoor. com/Salaries/index.
+Htm) you can obtain a more substantial approach towards the salary range that benchmarking businesses are providing for same job.
+It will provide you with an idea of the current market rate plus few other factors related to the position.

 Your Network is Vital

-Preparing for any negotiation is always time well spent.
-You’ll feel more confident when presenting your case if you have a clear list of points to discuss in advance.
+Preparing for any negotiation is always well spent.
+You’ll be more confident when presenting your case if you are prepared with a specific set of talking points outlined in advance.

-Here are a few ideas of things you might want to think about to include in your salary negotiation:
+Here are a few ideas of what you could consider including in your salary negotiation:

 - Years of relevant experience